 In many cases, potential users get familiar with an app via the assisting source but fail to install it for some reason.
 Thus measuring and recognizing assists is important in campaign optimization and measurement.

 Assisted installs reporting

 AppsFlyer attributes up to 3 contributing networks in addition to the attributed install source.

 In aggregate dashboards and reports, the (up to 3) contributor networks are consolidated into one metric called "assisted installs".
 Meaning, 1 install can have up to 3 assisted installs counted.

 In raw data reports, data on the contributing networks is broken down into separate fields for Contributors 1-3.

 For each of the contributing networks, the raw data report includes the following:

 - Network name (Media source)

 - Name of the involved agency (partner), if there was one

 Several major ad networks restrict sharing their data with 3rd party platforms, including agencies.
-Therefore, for these networks, assisted installs do not appear in the agency dashboard.
+Therefore, assisted installs do not appear in the agency dashboard for these networks.